 Our policy on the administration of medicine in the school is based on advice given by the Area Health Authority.

 If a child needs to take medicine at school, parents will be asked to complete an “Administration of medicine in school” form.
 The medicine should be brought to the school with the completed form.
 Only medicines prescribed by a doctor may be administered in school.

 All medicines will be stored in a secure medicine cabinet/ fridge.

 If your child should need cough sweets they must be given to the class teacher who will give them to the child when required.

 Please remember that if your child is not well and needs to take medicine, it is much better to keep him/her at home, to ensure he/she recovers quickly and to avoid the possible spreading of infections to others.

 The School Health Service

-- School Nurse is Steve Boddey.
-She visits the school regularly each year to carry out vision, hearing, weight and height measurements together with health interviews.
+- The School Nurse visits the school regularly each year to carry out vision, hearing, weight and height measurements together with health interviews.
 She is involved in the promotion of good health and also participates in the classroom, talking about different aspects of Health Education.
 This in turn hopefully makes the child responsible for their own health at an early age.

 - Due to the changing role of the Community Dental Service, annual dental screening for all children no longer takes place.